steffenpharai/Zip/README.md

 - Security enhancements
 - Feature additions based on user feedback

 **📦 Dependencies**: All major dependencies are up-to-date and actively maintained.
-The project uses modern, well-supported packages from the React and Three.js ecosystems.
+The project uses modern, well-supported packages including LangGraph v1, LangChain v1, and the latest OpenAI SDK (2026).

 ## Agent Integration